 |Airstream Interstate Grand Tour||22-26ft|

-These trailers have become so popular in its style that they have become their own category like teardrop trailers.
-They look a lot like B class trailers but the plus on the end of this class makes them a bit different.
-B+ type trailers are bigger and still pretty maneuverable.
+These trailers have become so popular in its style that they have become their own category, like teardrop trailers.
+They look a lot like Class B Vans, but the with a size upgrade.
+These van campers are bigger and still pretty maneuverable.

-If you’re looking at just popularity in general and even in length these are definitely the way to go.
-You can’t really go wrong with this model because they are a good middle ground for RVs.
-Whether you’re a first time RV owner or are looking to downsize, this is probably the best fit out there for you.
+If small size and easy RVing is your style, you can’t really go wrong with this model.
+They are a good middle ground for RVs.
+Whether you’re a first time RV buyer or are looking to downsize from a big rig, this might be a nice fit for you.

 |Winnebago Minnie Winnie||22-26ft|